kaiyaok2/NIOInspector/README.md

 # NIOInspector (Maven Implementation of NIODebugger)

 NIOInspector is a specialized Maven plugin designed to identify and fix non-idempotent-outcome (NIO) flaky tests within Java projects.
 An NIO flaky test, due to self-polluting shared state, consistently passes in the initial run and fails in subsequent executions within the same environment.
-Links to our opened PRs to open source Maven projects with respect to NIO tests detected and patched by NIODebugger are collected in this[Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ntSE-rlapzpmoKHGkBs4B110aaLL8Wd0nYj4Br5yQII/edit?usp=sharing).
+Links to opened PRs with respect to NIO tests detected and patched by NIODebugger are collected in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ntSE-rlapzpmoKHGkBs4B110aaLL8Wd0nYj4Br5yQII/edit?usp=sharing).

 The `experiments/` folder contains the scripts to run the experiment at scale using NIOInspector.